Rodriguez steals limelight as Colombia reach last eight

 Rodriguez became the World Cup's top scorer with five goals and, based on comparative last-16 displays, a buoyant Colombia will fancy their chances against their next opponents Brazil who squeezed past Chile on penalties earlier in the day.

-Rodriguez, 22, epitomised everything that was good about their confident performance against Uruguay, who struggled at the Maracana without their banned talismanic striker Luis Suarez.
+Rodriguez, who looks years younger but turns 23 on July 12, the day before the World Cup final, epitomised everything that was good about their confident performance against Uruguay, who struggled at the Maracana without their banned talismanic striker Luis Suarez.
 And while Suarez name might have been on everyone's lips at the start of the afternoon following his banishment from the tournament for biting Italy's Giorgio Chiellini, Rodriguez was the talking point afterwards.

 "Maradona, Messi, Suarez, James Rodriguez, they do things because they have certain gifts that makes them special.
 It is not up to me to say but I believe from what I have see that he is the best player in the World Cup," Uruguay coach Oscar Tabarez said.

+"At his age, he has no problem taking on responsibilities and doing things that footballers take many years to understand," he said.

+"Footballers need to handle a lot of situations and we are witnessing a footballer, with technique, who has all the things a top-level world player needs."

-Rodriguez tilted the match Colombia's way by scoring a truly stunning opening goal after 28 minutes and became the tournament's top scorer after 50 minutes with his fifth goal in four games.
+Rodriguez tilted the match Colombia's way by scoring his truly stunning opening goal after 28 minutes and became the tournament's top scorer after 50 minutes with his fifth goal in four games.

 While his first was down to individual brilliance, his second rounded off a beautifully-worked team effort.

-Without Suarez, Uruguay had no way back and although they rallied at the end and forced two important saves from Colombian keeper David Ospina, they were well beaten.
+Without Suarez, South American champions Uruguay had no way back and although they rallied at the end and forced two important saves from Colombian keeper David Ospina, they were well beaten.

 In the end Uruguay, raging against FIFA, conspiracy theories and cursing Suarez's fate, had no reply to a Colombia side inspired to a great victory.
 "It is obvious that Luis is our main reference, the main player we have and that was felt.
 But that is not the reason we lost," Uruguay captain Diego Godin said.
 "This group is leaving with its head held high.
 When you give everything, your soul, your heart and you give yourself for the shirt … people are thankful and Uruguayans are always going to be thankful."